Dani-24/Serapios/README.md

 3 - Go to Stage 3

+4 - Go to Stage 4

+5 - Go to Stage 5

+6 - Go to Stage 6

 ### Ingame (any stage):

-ESC: exit to Initial menu (it plays the Initial Animation)
+ESC: Open pause menu

-1,2,3 - Go to the selected Stage (reload the Stage if it's the same)
+1,2,3,4,5,6 - Go to the selected Stage (reload the Stage if it's the same)

-F1 - Fly Mode (Allows freemove from player (*it can cause some bugs when turning off))
+F1 - God Mode (Increases movement limit to 9999)

 F2 - Display Colliders